Cosmicoppai/LiSA/README.md

 ## 🚀 Features

 * A User Friendly Interface
-* Download anime from [supported websites](#-supported-websites) in multiple resoultions and languages
+* Download anime from [supported websites](#-supported-websites) in multiple resolutions and languages
 * Batch Download
 * Stream anime on the inbuilt player and your favourite [external video player](#-supported-external-players)
 * Explore anime based on different [filters](#filters)
 * Download Manager
 * Library to view pre-downloaded episodes and active downloads
-* Recomendation System
+* Recommendation System

 <br>